 Encourage parents to ask their health care provider for a developmental questionnaire.

 Pediatricians, family doctors, and nurse practitioners can help mark milestones and look for any concerns by asking a formal set of questions about typical behaviors.
-Encourage parents to ask for these developmental questionnaires, called screenings, at well-child visits for 9, 18, and 24 or 30 month olds or any time there is a concern.
+Encourage parents to ask for these developmental questionnaires, called screenings, at well-child visits for 9, 18, and 30 month olds or any time there is a concern.